mattkretz/vir-simd/CODE_OF_CONDUCT.md

 address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <>.
-All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor